DOMjudge/domjudge-scripts/new_release_howto.md

  1. Remove unsupported versions from the `versions.json` in the next step.
- 1. If this is a new major or minor version, update the release documentation under `/srv/http/domjudge/docs/manual` by adding a new version to the file `versions.json` and updating the redirect destination in `index.html`.
+ 1. If this is a new major or minor version, update the release documentation under `/srv/http/domjudge/docs/manual` by adding a new version to the file `versions.json` and updating the redirect destination in `index.html` and `team.html`.
 The documentation is regenerated once every hour.
  1. Bump the Docker images by starting a new pipeline [here](https://gitlab.com/DOMjudge/domjudge-packaging/-/pipelines/new) and setting `DOMJUDGE_VERSION` to the version to release.
 Set `DOMJUDGE_LATEST`